radu-lefter/note-organizer/README.md

-# Note organizer React App
+# Note Organizer React App
 This is a project for the Contemporary Web Applications Level 6 Computer Science Course at Solent University\
 A live demo can be found here: https://orgeton-fc535.web.app/home\
 It requires signup and login\